As a school counselor, I am an educator trained in school counseling, just as other

 implement, and evaluate a comprehensive School Counseling Program designed to meet

-lessons, individual student planning, responsive services, and system support.
+individual student planning, responsive services, and system support.

 effective social skills, decision making skills and study skills, effective communications,